nedpals/jisoni/README.md

 # JISONI
-A not-so-great, work-in-progress JSON parser written on pure V. Tested on old compiler (0.1.25) for now.
-Haven't converted into a module yet.
+A work-in-progress JSON parser written on pure V. Tested on old compiler (0.1.25) for now.

-## (Proposed) API
+## Proposed API
 ```v
 module main